phpcodemonkey/alexa-xbox/README.md

 1. Your router must forward port 5050 to your Xbox.
 2. As your Xbox will be turned on remotely, the public IP address for your Xbox is needed.
 3. The Xbox Live device ID.
-On your Xbox: All settings > System > Console info & updates.
+On your Xbox: All settings > System > Console Info > Xbox Live device ID.

 Testing
 -----